gdancik/GEO-AWS/README.md

 ## Alternatives for running *shinyGEO*

-While using *docker* is preferred, you can also run *shinyGEO* from the web by following the links from http://gdancik.github.io/shinyGEO/.
+While using *docker* is preferred, you can also run *shinyGEO* from the web at [https://gdancik.shinyapps.io/shinyGEO/](https://gdancik.shinyapps.io/shinyGEO/).

-## Contributors
+## About

+*shinyGEO* is a project of the [Bioinformatics Laboratory](https://gdancik.github.io/bioinformatics) at [Eastern Connecticut State University](https://www.easternct.edu).

-- Main contributors: Jasmine Dumas, Michael Gargano, Garrett M. Dancik, PhD
+   - Main contributors: Jasmine Dumas, Michael Gargano*, Garrett M. Dancik, PhD
-- Additional contributors: Nataliia Romanenko, Ken-Heng Liao, Gregory Harper, Brandon Spratt
+   - Additional contributors: Nataliia Romanenko*, Ken-Heng Liao*, Gregory Harper*, Brandon Spratt*

+An asterisk (\*) denotes an undergraduate Computer Science major from Eastern.

-## Acknowledgements
+## Funding

 This work was supported, in part, by Google Summer of Code funding to JD in 2015.

-MG, KHL, GH, and BS contributed as part of an independent study in Computer Science / Bioinformatics while undergraduate students at Eastern Connecticut State University, Willimantic, CT,  USA.
+### Page theme

+This page uses a slightly modified version of the Cayman theme ([https://github.com/pages-themes/cayman](https://github.com/pages-themes/cayman))